AlexMachin1997/RESTful-API-Interface/README.md

     * **Remember**  set the text to JSON for syntax highlighting

 * Enviroment variables setup:
-    * Create a variable name mongoURL, and the database URL should be copied from MLab
+    * Locate the config directory, create a file named keys_dev.js and copy the context from keys_prod.js and make the following changes:
-    * Add the user name and password for the datatbase user ()
+        * `mongoURL` should be a string which is the mlab database with the database username and password **The passwords you created earlier**
-    * Once the enviroment variable is present all the enviroment variables have been created
+        * `secret` can be a any string, it will be used to identify the JWT during development and production

 * Starting the server:
     * Issue the command `npm install nodemon`, this will allow the server to run and when changes are made they are injected and the server is quickly restarted.